Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

 \end{singlespace}

 \csection{INTRODUCTION}

 Extreme value theory (EVT) is an elegant probability theory for describing the asymptotic behavior of sample extremes (e.g., maximum or minimum).
 It has profound applications in many research fields.
-For example, \cite{gilliaapplication} found that EVT is a useful tool for capturing the tail risk of several major financial market indices. \cite{thomas2016applications} applied EVT to predict the extremes of annual influenza mortality.
-In the area of geoscience, EVT has been widely used to model flooding and draughts \citep{katz2002statistics}, wind speed \citep{an2005comparison}, temperature \citep{villarini2011analyses} and others.
-For more applications, we refer to \cite{coles2001introduction} and \cite{beirlant2004statistics} for an excellent summary.
+Those fields include but are not limit to risk management in geoscience \citep{katz2002statistics, an2005comparison}, finance \citep{gilliaapplication} and public health \citep{thomas2016applications}.
+We refer to \cite{coles2001introduction} and \cite{beirlant2004statistics} for an excellent summary.

+One problem of major interests in extreme value theory is to infer rare extreme events.
+An example is the estimation of the high-level quantiles for the unknown population distribution.
+In this paper, we focus on high-level quantile estimation for univariate heavy-tailed distributions.
+Mathematically, we refer to the distribution function with polynomially decaying tail as heavy-tailed \citep{hall1982some, wang2009tail, sun2019adaptive}. { Specifically, we assume that for a random variable $X$ following a heavy-tailed distribution $F$, there exist two positive constants $\beta$ and $\gamma$ such that

+as $x\rightarrow \infty$.
+By the EVT, we know that the sample maximum in this case should follow a Fr\'echet type extreme value distribution asymptotically.
+A list of commonly used heavy-tailed distributions satisfy (\ref{eq:def}), including Student's t, Pareto and Fr\'echet distributions; see Section 3.1 for their specific distribution functions.} The shape of the tail distribution is mainly determined by an extreme value index $\gamma>0$ \citep{de2006extreme}.
+Once the parameter $\gamma$ (together with $\beta$ and some other necessary parameters) is consistently estimated, we can obtain the consistent estimations for the high-level quantiles and tail probabilities additionally.